grueber/hyper-launcher/PRIVACY_POLICY.md

 ### Required Permissions:

 **Storage**
-- Purpose: Save your bookmarks and preferences locally
+- Purpose: Save your bookmarks and preferences locally on your device
-- Scope: Local device only
+- Scope: Local device only, never transmitted externally

 **Active Tab**
-- Purpose: Detect the current page URL when you add a bookmark
+- Purpose: Detect the current page URL, title, and favicon when you add a bookmark
-- Scope: Only when you actively click "Add Bookmark"
+- Scope: Only when you actively click "Add Bookmark" or use keyboard shortcut

+**Tabs**
+- Purpose: (1) Bookmark all open tabs at once with one click, (2) Capture tab favicons for better visual identification
+- Scope: Only accesses tabs when you use "Bookmark All Tabs" feature or add bookmarks

 **Context Menus**
-- Purpose: Right-click menu option to quickly add bookmarks
+- Purpose: Right-click menu option "Add to Hyper Launcher" to quickly add bookmarks
 - Scope: Only adds a menu item, doesn't access page content

 **Notifications**
-- Purpose: Optional notifications for bookmark actions (e.g., "Bookmark added")
+- Purpose: Optional notifications for bookmark actions (e.g., "Bookmark added", import errors)
-- Scope: Local notifications only
+- Scope: Local notifications only, no data transmitted

+**Alarms**
+- Purpose: Schedule periodic maintenance tasks (automatic favicon refresh for stale favicons, analytics cleanup)
+- Scope: Background tasks run locally to keep bookmark favicons current

 ### Optional Permissions (requested when needed):

-**Tabs**
-- Purpose: Bookmark all open tabs at once
-- When: Only when you click "Bookmark All Tabs"

-**Downloads**
+**Downloads** (Optional)
-- Purpose: Export your bookmarks as a JSON file
+- Purpose: Export your bookmarks as a JSON backup file
-- When: Only when you click "Export Data"
+- When: Only requested when you click "Export Data"
+- Note: Not required for core functionality

-**Bookmarks**
+**Bookmarks** (Optional)
-- Purpose: Future feature to sync with Chrome bookmarks
+- Purpose: Reserved for future feature to sync with Chrome's native bookmarks
-- When: Not currently implemented

-**Alarms**
-- Purpose: Future feature for scheduled tasks
-- When: Not currently implemented
+- Status: Not currently implemented or used

 ## Third-Party Services